Quantum State Tomography for Matrix Product Density Operators: Introduction

-We then extend the results to Haar random rank-one POVMs, where each POVM is a collection of PSD matrices $\{\vphi_k\vphi_k^H\}, k = 1,\ldots,d^n$ with $\mPhi = $ being a Haar-distributed random unitary matrix.
-As will be formally illustrated in \Cref{sec:quantum-mechanics}, such a measurement scheme is equivalent to first rotating the state with the unitary matrix $\mPhi$ and then performing measurements in the standard computational basis, which can be implemented (albeit not efficiently) on current quantum computers~\cite{francca2021fast}.
-We establish similar stable embedding results for $Q = \wt \Omega(nd^2 \ol r^2)$ such random rank-one POVMs, assuming zero statistical error.
+We then extend the results to Haar random projective measurements, where the measurement operators of each measurement is a collection of PSD matrices $\{\vphi_k\vphi_k^\dagger\}, k = 1,\ldots,d^n$ with $\mU = $ being a Haar-distributed random unitary matrix.
+As will be formally illustrated in \Cref{sec:quantum-mechanics}, such a measurement scheme is equivalent to first rotating the state with the unitary matrix $\mU$ and then performing measurements in the standard computational basis, which can be implemented (albeit not efficiently) on universal quantum computers~\cite{francca2021fast}.
+We establish similar stable embedding results for $Q = \wt \Omega(nd^2 \ol r^2)$ such Haar random bases, assuming zero statistical error.